-A limited number of scholarships are available for Storm King Young Explorers and The Art of Observation.
+A limited number of scholarships are available.
 To be eligible for a scholarship, students must qualify for free or reduced lunch as outlined by federal income eligibility guidelines.
 Scholarships are awarded on a first come, first-served basis.
 Families applying for a scholarship must register for camp online and submit the scholarship application within seven days of registration in order to hold a child’s space in the program.

-Education-related programming is made possible by generous lead support from Agnes Gund, the Pierre and Tana Matisse Foundation, the Mr. and Mrs. Raymond J. Horowitz Foundation for the Arts, the Ralph E. Ogden Foundation, Inc., and the Sidney E. Frank Foundation and the Windgate Foundation.
+Education-related programming and outreach is made possible by generous lead support from the Ralph E. Ogden Foundation, Inc. and the Mr. and Mrs. Raymond J. Horowitz Foundation for the Arts.
+Support is also provided by The Pierre and Tana Matisse Foundation.
+Additional support is provided by the Sidney E. Frank Foundation and the Windgate Foundation.
 Special thanks to Goldie Anna Charitable Trust.